c2d7fa/thinktool/README.md

 - `DIAFORM_POSTGRES_PORT` &mdash; Port that the database is running on, e.g. `5432`
 - `DIAFORM_POSTGRES_USERNAME` &mdash; Username used to authenticate with the PostgreSQL DB, e.g. `postgres`
 - `DIAFORM_POSTGRES_PASSWORD` &mdash; Password used to authenticate with the PostgreSQL DB, e.g. `postgres`

+You will need to manually set up the database schema.
+See `tools/db/_initialize.sql`, though this may be outdated.

 For sending emails (used for "Forgot my password" functionality), we use [SendGrid](https://sendgrid.com/).
 Configure the following environment variables: